mtorp/n-messaging-client/README.md

 - [Messaging Grafana Board](http://grafana.ft.com/dashboard/db/next-messaging-guru?orgId=1)
 - [Messaging Beacon Board](https://beacon.ft.com/dashboard/messaging/)

 # Usage

 The easiest way to enable client side messaging for an application is via the `n-ui` config (TBC).
-Alternatively you can import and initialise the component manually on a application level.
+Alternatively you can import and initialise the component manually on an application level.

 ## Via `n-ui` (TBC)